AndreaHor/LifT_Solver/solverILP/README.md

   - `-all-paths-FEASIBLE-0.txt, -tr-all-paths-FEASIBLE-0.txt`
     Tracklets obtained from intermediate feasible solutions. `-tr` stores tracklets produces from solver run on tracklet graphs.
 These files are produced only if `DEBUG_OUTPUT_FILES = 1`.

+# Use from Python
+There are two possibilities of using the solver from Python.
+They are demonstrated in two example scripts in directory `/home/fuksova/codes/LifT_Solver/solverILP/LifT_py`.
+These two scripts are copied during solver compilation into the build directory and can be directly run from there.

+1. The problem graph is initialized from input files.
+See script `solveFromFiles.py`.
+Its usage is similar to directly running the solver from the command line.
+The difference is that the path to the graph file `problemDesc` and to the time frame file `problemDesc_frames` have to be specified directly in the script.
+They are not read from `params_sequence.ini`.
+2. The problem graph is initialized from python arrays.
+See script `solveFromFiles.py`.
+In this case, the only file needed is the parameter file  `params_sequence.ini`.
+The graph structure and the mapping between time frames and graph vertices are given defined by python arrays.